Lovkush-A/personal-website/content/posts/toy-example-of-ml/index.md

 ## Questions for understanding

-- Before running the training, do we know what parameters we will end with?
+- After completing the setup and before running the training loops, do we know what parameters we will end with?
   - If yes, how do we know?
 Furthermore, if we knew, why would we need to run the training?
   - If not, how this is possible?
 We know all the details of the process so how can we not know the result?